chris-jh/OpenLaserMouse/README.md

 ## !!!!!
 WARNING !!!!!
 Don't Plug in the USB to the Arduino while connected to the Amiga/Computer, as this will join the 5V together and may damage something.

 This is still a work in progress, use at your own risk.
-I accept no resposibility if this damages any of your equipment.
+I accept no responsibility if this damages any of your equipment.